 “This is not coincidence.
-We can take personal lessons from the greater lessons of people and times passed.”
+We can take personal lessons from the greater lessons of people and times past.”
 Ilma raised her eyebrows, as if expecting Sebastien to agree, but when Sebastien only nodded bemusedly, she sighed and straightened.

 Her voice took on the tone she used while lecturing in the classroom.
-“We’ve discussed how precarious it has been for the human race many times throughout history.
-Yet now, we are the dominant race of the most fertile lands of this continent.
+“We’ve discussed how precarious it has been for the human species many times throughout history.
+Yet now, we are the dominant species of the most fertile lands of this continent.
 I don’t believe it’s some individual inherent superiority that has allowed this.
 There is a tendency to focus our attention on great men who did great deeds, as if they were important.
 And sometimes, they were, but generally they were only able to accomplish these great deeds because of an overall shift in the surrounding culture or established powers.”

 Ilma pushed back from the desk, standing to pace like she did in her classroom.
 “Great men do great deeds with the force of a society behind them.
-Now, some would say that this ability to form groups of many individuals that help each other and work for mutual benefit is the proof that the human race has a moralistic advantage, duty, and right to power and prosperity.
+Now, some would say that this ability to form groups of many individuals that help each other and work for mutual benefit is proof that the human species has a moralistic advantage, duty, and right to power and prosperity.
 But communities are not the purview of humans alone.
-And I would question whether this ability to form them is truly altruistic and a sign of morality, or whether it’s simply a matter of humans being so weak that this large super-organism of a city, or a country, is they only way for the individual to survive.
+And I would question whether this ability to form them is truly altruistic and a sign of morality, or whether it’s simply a matter of humans being so weak that this large super-organism of a city, or a country, is the only way for the individual to survive.
 Cooperation is utilitarian.”

 The woman’s volume rose with passion, seemingly lost in her own thoughts.
-“If we are truly governed by morality, how can you explain the aggression, the persecution, the genocide against not only other races but ourselves?
+“If we are truly governed by morality, how can you explain the aggression, the persecution, the genocide against not only other species but ourselves?
 It is almost as if we cannot stop our inherent proclivity for aggression even when it’s not good for us.
-So I posit that the real reason we have managed to survive is twofold.
+So, I posit that the real reason we have managed to survive is twofold.
 One, despite being so weak magically, we are extremely versatile.
 Like cockroaches.
 And like cockroaches, we breed quickly.”

 Sebastien frowned, fascinated by the impromptu lecture despite her initial bemusement.
 “I understand what you’re saying, but…”

 Ilma sighed again, speaking before Sebastien could continue.
 “Humans are versatile and hardy.
 Like cockroaches,” she repeated.
 “Whatever complex, intertwined problems you have, they are not insurmountable.
 It’s not that there are no answers to complex problems.
 There are usually many.
 It’s just that they’re hard to find, and even harder to implement.
-If you can’t find a solution, look at your problems from a different angle, pull in new resources, and don’t be afraid to be ruthlessly utilitarian.
-Sometimes the solution is to kill whatever problem is too resource-intensive to deal with. ”
+If you cannot find a solution, look at your problems from a different angle, pull in new resources, and don’t be afraid to be ruthlessly utilitarian.
+Sometimes the solution is to kill whatever problem is too resource-intensive to deal with.”

 Sebastien thought all of that seemed reasonable, but she still wasn’t sure how to apply it to her specific situation.
 “Thank you,” she said, nonetheless.